What are MOQ, SPQ, and MPQ in Garment Industry?

 MPQ (Minimum Pack Quantity)

-- Reduces packing errors and labor time
+- The Goal: Reduces packing errors and simplifies inventory counting and picking.

-| Term | Full Form | What it controls | Typical effect |
+| Term | Meaning | What it Controls | Technical Impact |

 |---|---|---|---|